-This type of group has been used to describe the spectrum of hadrons in terms of quark model.
+This group is used to describe the spectrum of hadrons in the quark model.
 But the symmetry here is only approximate.
 SU(3) has also been used to formulate the theory of strong interaction, QCD.
 Here the symmetry is exact but has the peculiarity of confinement.

-(c) $\underline{SU(2)L \times U(1)Y}$
+(c) $SU(2)L \times U(1)Y$

-This is the symmetry group used to describe the standard model of electromagnetic and weak interactions.
+This is group has beeb used to describe the standard model of electromagnetic and weak interactions.
 However the symmetry here is also broken (spontaneously).